csev/sakai-scripts/README.md

     docker run -it ubuntu

-You might want to give your Ubuntu 4GB
+You might want to give your docker images 4GB - ubuntu + Sakai does not fit into 2GB.

 Getting Started on ubuntu Linux
 ===============================